stoptracking/playbook/README.md

 # Playbook
 Backbone for the "Sensible computing platform".
 Performs initial setup and maintenance of a \*nix-based computer.
-Install by cloning this repository.
+Install by cloning this repository and building upon one of the `example_playbook_*` YAML files.

 Majority of commits are currently made under the [Bullseye](https://github.com/savchenko/debian/tree/bullseye) branch; some of these _might_ be backported to [Buster](https://github.com/savchenko/debian/tree/buster) in future.